 The drive from Glencoe to the National Park was gorgeous, and every mile made me not want to leave.
 Finally, I arrived at the park gate and had to drive for quite some time to get to my designated spot; I was pretty disappointed with my choice.
 When I got to the park, it was overgrown, and I couldn't really see over the hedge row at the view beyond.
 I really wished I had stayed in Glencoe.
 I only did this to split up my long journey home.

 However, the following day, I decided to drive back to Loch Lomond as it was forecast to be sunny, something I hadn't seen that much of all week, and walk up Conic Hill, hoping to finish my trip on a high.
 And it paid off.
 The sun was out, and it was such a glorious day.
 So I parked up in Balmaha and grabbed a coffee and butt.
 What a lovely place.
 I definitely added it to my must-return list.
 My walk started following the loch shore, which was so peaceful and beautiful, apart from a few fishermen.
 I had the shore to myself and could have sat on that beach all day.
-I went inland and walked through a pretty list wooded area amongst the sheep before I started walking upwards.
+I went inland and walked through a pretty list of wooded areas amongst the sheep before I started walking upwards.
 Conic Hill is only 361m, but it gives you exceptional views of Loch Lomond and the mountains in the distance.
 What an excellent finish to my trip.

 What Did I Learn